First commercial flight taking off from Paine Field in Everett today

 An environmental assessment released by the FAA in September found the proposed 24 daily flights wouldn’t have a significant impact on traffic or noise.

-The $40 million passenger terminal will be operated by Propeller Airports, a subsidiary of New York-based private equity firm Propeller Investments.
+The $40 million passenger terminal is operated by Propeller Airports, a subsidiary of New York-based private equity firm Propeller Investments.

 It is expected to eventually serve 1.4 million passengers a year, according to a statement from Snohomish County.
 An analysis by the FAA projects about 656,000 passengers boarding at Paine Field in 2019 and 736,000 in 2024.